 Add your favorite china be it vintage or new.

 Use nature to accent your favorite fall color palette.
 You can read more about decorating the dining room for fall here.

-If your mantle is full (read: you have a lot going on up there), keep it simple on the hearth like a chippy basket and plaid throw for a little bit of color, that way, it doesn’t take away from the mantel.
+If your mantle is full, keep it simple on the hearth.
+Opt for a chippy basket and plaid throw for a little bit of color.
+That way, it doesn’t take away from the mantel.

 You can add fall candle to your coffee table (remember to never leave burning candles unattended),

 or a few fall inspired pillows to your couches.
 Just do what works best for you and your family.
 Our pillows almost always wind up on the floor or either someone is snuggled up with them.

 Fall Home Tour in The Breakfast Nook…

 I know I keep saying this but it’s so important to stick with your predetermined color palette to avoid visual clutter especially if you have an open floor plan.

 Use texture as an accent on a smaller table.

 Unconventional containers of flowers and plants will help to round out the look.